-Cool Off Repair Restorative Conversation Reception = 1 minute Year 1 = 2 minutes Year 2 = 3 minutes Year 3 = 4 minutes Year 4 = 5 minutes Year 6 = 7 minutes Cool Off might be a short time away from the classroom with another class/TA/calm space.
-It is time allowed to calm down, breathe, look at the situation from a different perspective and compose themselves.
-Chose 5 questions from the following: What happened?
-What were you thinking at the time?
-What have you thought since?
+Reception = 1 minute Year 1 = 2 minutes Year 2 = 3 minutes Year 3 = 4 minutes Year 4 = 5 minutes Year 5 = 6 minutes 0 +0" Year 6 = 7 minutes Cool Off Cool Off might be a short time away from the classroom with another class/TA/calm space.
+It is time allowed to calm down, breathe, look at the situation from a D : different perspective and compose themselves.
+Repair Chose 5 questions from the following: • What happened?
+Restorative Conversation What were you thinking at the time?
+Conversation What have you thought since?
 How did this make people feel?
 Who has been affected?
 How have they been affected?
 What should we do to put things right?
 How can we do things differently in the future?
-Consequences Communication with parent /carer If a child has two incidents in a week requiring reflection the class teacher must inform parents.
+Consequences Communication If a child has two incidents in a week requiring with parent reflection the class teacher must inform parents. /carer This will be recorded on CPOMS.
+7 5 51 51 This will be received on a civil.
+A formal meeting If a child has three or more incidents in a week (or with SLT and regular incidents) requiring reflection a meeting with parents/carers. the key stage leader and parents/carers will be arranged.
 This will be recorded on CPOMS.
-A formal meeting with SLT and parents/carers.
-If a child has three or more incidents in a week (or regular incidents) requiring reflection a meeting with the key stage leader and parents/carers will be arranged.
-This will be recorded on CPOMS.
-Weekly behaviour meetings Children who regularly receive more than 3 reflections in a week will have weekly monitoring meetings (during lunchtime) to discuss their behaviour with the pastoral lead.
-Suspension A serious breach may lead to a fixed-term suspension.
+Weekly Children who regularly receive more than 3 behaviour reflections in a week will have weekly monitoring meetings meetings (during lunchtime) to discuss their behaviour with the pastoral lead.
+A sorious broach may load to a fixed term suspension Suspension A serious breach may lead to a fixed-term suspension.